mihaiserban/es6-cheetsheet/README.md

 Destructuring is a convenient way of extracting multiple values from data stored in (possibly nested) objects and Arrays.

-### Destructuring assignment
+### Array

-Destructuring assignment allows you to assign the properties of an array or object to variables using syntax that looks similar to array or object literals.
+Destructuring assignment allows you to assign the properties of an array using syntax that looks similar to array literals.

 Old way:
 ```javascript